circleofcircles/circleofcircles/trips/Acid1.md

 ## Economics

 Money it's a way to synchronize consiousness quantitatively - to project priority.
 It's the way of someone to say - this is what I have, and what I can pay to synchronize myself with reality or with other people.
-Money should be highly correlated with time for each individual.
+Money should be highly correlated with time for each individual, to prevent harsh asymmetry.

 ## Ideal reality